codeZeilen/rosetta-test/README.md

 With the PorTS project, you only have to write a test suite once for multiple implementations.

+(This is still a prototype project.
+Expect major architectural or API changes.)

 ## Trying it out